joeywwong/pm-zkp/README.md

 - **npm**
 - **Docker** & **Docker Compose**

-### (Important) Note for MetaMask transactions on Polygon Amoy
+### (Important) Note for MetaMask transactions on Polygon Amoy and mainnet
 The development build uses Polygon Amoy.
-When sending transactions, set the priority fee slightly above the 12‑hour low (for example, around 27 gwei).
+When sending transactions, set the priority fee slightly above the 12‑hour low (for example, around 30 gwei).
 Otherwise, most transactions will fail.

 ### Setup Steps for PM-website
 1. **Build and start the dev build of PM-website**